 You can dial each one up or down depending on your dreams and your reality.

 Everyone thinks about money first.
-As I’m writing this I’m got that song by Jessie J on loop in my head “it’s all about the money, money, money” But it’s NOT!
+But it's not all about the money!
 Money is important and we’ll deal with that, but you must start with what you want out of your sabbatical – so let’s start with Activity!

 Deciding what you’ll do on sabbatical is going to determine how much money you need and the timeframe for the sabbatical.
 Your ultimate dream may be challenging in reality and you may need to make compromises, but if you immediately dismiss your dreams because you think you can’t afford it or you won’t get the time off, you’re quitting before you even started.